 A positron emission tomography (PET) scan is a type of nuclear imaging test that shows the metabolic activities (energy usage) of your brain.
 While X-ray, CT, and MRI scans look at the anatomy of your brain, a PET scan can give your doctor information about how your brain is working.

 A Single Photon Emission Computed Tomography (SPECT) scan is a type of nuclear imaging test that shows how blood flows to tissues and organs.
-A SPECT scan is primarily used to view how blood flows through arteries and veins in the brain and to evaluate blood flow during seizures.
+SPECT is used to view how blood flows through arteries and veins in the brain and to evaluate blood flow during seizures.
+It is also used to detect stress fractures, infections, and tumors in the spine.

 Visual field acuity test